-Terrific arrangements, tight ensemble work, brilliant solos, and a powerful pulse is perfectly matched by the irresistible joy these musicians feel about collaboration, the heart of jazz.
+Terrific arrangements, tight ensemble work, brilliant solos, and a powerful pulse are perfectly matched by the irresistible joy these musicians feel about collaboration, the heart of jazz.

 Faculty featured on CD:

-Larry Roy is our Professor of Jazz Guitar and a founding member of our faculty.
+Larry Roy is our Professor of Jazz Guitar and a founding member of our Faculty.
 Larry is from a small French community in southern Manitoba.
 He is a versatile guitarist and has a host of writing credits for film, television and radio.
-Larry is also the recording engineer for this project.
+Larry was also the recording engineer for this project.

 |Quincy Davis is our Professor of Jazz Drum Set.
 Hailing from Michigan, he brings a special blend of Motown, rural Michigan and Mississippi we call the “up south” effect.
 Quincy maintains a busy international touring career, performing with Kurt Elling, Tom Harrell and many others.
 Our recording features his tasteful blues, Things Are Looking Up.|

-Derrick Gardner is our Professor of Jazz Trumpet, and a recent addition to our faculty.
-A protégé of the late great Frank Foster, he’s been entrusted with the lion’s share of Foster’s original big band charts and arrangements.
-Derrick himself is a talented composer and arranger, and a ridiculously gifted improviser— check out the solo on Like Someone in Love!
+Derrick Gardner is the Babs Asper Professor of Jazz Performance.
+A protégé of the late great Frank Foster, Professor Gardner has been entrusted with the lion’s share of Foster’s original big band charts and arrangements.
+Professor Gardner himself is a talented composer and arranger, and a ridiculously gifted improviser— check out the solo on Like Someone in Love!

 Anna-Lisa Kirby is our fiery Jazz Vocals Instructor and a singer who is both a great storyteller and an inventive musician.
 Anna-Lisa is becoming known for her memorable arrangements, and our recording showcases a range of them, from the jazz standard, My Heart Belongs to Daddy, to Sting’s contemporary ballad, Until.

-George Colligan was our Professor of Jazz Piano for a few years, and we’re glad to have caught his edge and energy on several tracks of this recording.
-A multi-talented musician who also plays drums and trumpet, George has moved on to Portland where he and his family have found peace, happiness and warmer climates…
+George Colligan was our Professor of Jazz Piano for 2 years, and we’re glad to have caught his edge and energy on several tracks of this recording.
+A multi-talented musician who also plays drums and trumpet, George has moved on to Portland where he is an Assistant Professor at Portland State University.

 A STEPCHILD is the outsider from within—part blood relative, part legal kin, a family member just outside the warmest attention.
 A stepchild is challenged to innovate a way to fit into a situation they’re not even sure they can fully appreciate.